Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    2. The [=ingest source=] MUST initiate a media ingest connection by posting at least one [=CMAF header=] after step 1 and an optional DASH manifest, restricted as in clause 16 of this section.
-   3. The [=ingest source=] SHALL transmit one or more CMAF segments comprising the track to the receiving entity once they become available.
+   3. The [=ingest source=] SHALL transmit one or more CMAF segments composing the track to the receiving entity once they become available.
 In this case, a single POST request message body MUST contain one CMAF segment in the body of that request.
 This specification assumes equivalence between a